signalpoint/dg_curtain/README.md

       }
     },

-    // Do something before opening the curtain.
+    // Optional: Do something before opening the curtain.
     before: function() { /** do stuff **/ },

-    // Do something after opening the curtain.
+    // Optional: Do something after opening the curtain.
     after: function() { /** do stuff **/ }
   },